data-ohio/introductory-data-science/1/1/1_1_data_types.md

 Your data contains a feature with possible entries "small", "medium", and "large".
 What type is this feature?
 ```

-Our second set of readings, also from [Principles and Techniques of Data Science](http://www.textbook.ds100.org/intro.html) {cite}`DATA100text`, walks through some of the issues to consider when evaluating data sources and the data sets they provide.
+Our second set of readings, also from [Learning Data Science](http://www.textbook.ds100.org/intro.html) {cite}`DATA100text`, walks through some of the issues to consider when evaluating data sources and the data sets they provide.
 * [2.
 Questions and Data Scope](http://www.textbook.ds100.org/ch/02/data_scope_intro.html)
   * [2.2.
 Target Population, Access Frame, Sample](http://www.textbook.ds100.org/ch/02/data_scope_construct.html)
   * [2.3.
 Instruments and Protocols](http://www.textbook.ds100.org/ch/02/data_scope_protocols.html)